 Small Anxieties

-A few years ago I happened to acquire a vintage, miniature doll, one that looked like he could have been a character from the Dick and Jane reading books of my childhood.
-Picking up from where a previous photographic project had left off, I decided to stage and record my own narratives using this doll.
-Keeping within the spirit of children's play, I tried to work intuitively to see what ideas might emerge.
-I found that thoughts of childhood fears and anxieties seemed to come out in some of the scenarios.
-I thought about how, as children, we used make-believe and magical thinking to help us face our fears.
-We could invent characters and situations to explore and develop solutions to a variety of anxieties.
-I decided to explore this concept further.
+A few years ago, I came across a vintage, miniature doll that resembled a character from the “Dick and Jane” books of my childhood.
+Inspired by a previous photographic project, I decided to stage and capture my own narratives using this doll.
+Staying true to the spirit of children's play, I worked intuitively to see what ideas might emerge.
+I discovered that themes of childhood fears and anxieties surfaced in some scenarios.
+I reflected on how, as children, we used make-believe and magical thinking to confront our fears, inventing characters and situations to explore and resolve various anxieties.
+This concept intrigued me, and I decided to delve deeper.